Ogun Govt. sacks MAPOLY Rector - Premium Times Nigeria

-The Ogun State Government on Tuesday removed the Rector of Moshood Abiola Polytechnic, Abeokuta, Olaide Itiola, and ordered him to proceed on terminal leave with immediate effect.
+The Ogun State Government on Tuesday removed the Rector of Moshood Abiola Polytechnic, Abeokuta, Oladele Itiola, and ordered him to proceed on terminal leave with immediate effect.

 The sack of the rector was announced shortly after the National Association of Nigerian Students, NANS, Ogun State Joint Campus Committee embarked on a protest against alleged nonchalant attitude of the state government to the education sector.